divio/divio-cloud-docs/how-to/debug-deployment-problems.rst

 ..  rst-class:: question

-Does the Control Panel show a "Last deployment failed" message?
+Does the Control Panel show a "Last deployment failed" error message?
-    * :ref:`debug-cp-deployment-failed`
+    * :ref:`The error message is shown <debug-cp-deployment-failed>`
-    * :ref:`The Control Panel does not show a Last deployment failed message
+    * :ref:`The error message is not shown <debug-cp-deployment-not-failed>`
-      <debug-cp-deployment-not-failed>`

 .. _debug-cp-deployment-failed: